-It was during that first week when Canada’s political leaders gathered at the Charlottetown conference to discuss Confederation.
+It was during that first week of September when Canada’s political leaders gathered at the Charlottetown conference to discuss Confederation.

 - Sept.
 1, 1864: Charlottetown Conference – Brown, Cartier, Galt, Macdonald and other delegates arrive at Charlottetown on the government steamer Queen Victoria, as five delegates each from the Maritime Provinces of Nova Scotia, New Brunswick and Prince Edward Island convene a Conference on Maritime Union; dinner is held at Government House; first of a series of meetings that ultimately lead to the formation of the Dominion of Canada.
 Charlottetown, PEI

 - Sept.
 2, 1864: The New Brunswick, Nova Scotia and PEI delegates agree to postpone Maritime Union discussions, and invite the Canadians to put their case for the union of BNA; Canada East’s George-Etienne Cartier makes the opening presentation in favour of a great confederation of all the colonies, followed by Canada West’s John A. Macdonald; the delegates then take luncheon at the residence of Colonial Secretary William Pope, and the afternoon is spent walking, boating and taking carriage rides.
 Charlottetown, PEI